eobermuhlner/jshell-scriptengine/README.md

 The JShell was introduced with Java 9 and was designed to be used for interactive execution of code snippets in Java.

-The `jshell-scriptengine` library is a wrapper around the JShell API that executes an entire script and handles the binding of variables.
+The `jshell-scriptengine` library is a Java 11 wrapper around the JShell API that executes an entire script and handles the binding of variables.

+`jshell-scriptengine` is a good alternative to the usual `javascript` commonly used, especially if the users that will end up writing the scripts are already experienced Java programmers or can use the leverage that a `Java` framework can provide.

-It is a powerful choice if your project needs to execute code that can be easily changed outside of the development cycle and when already deployed.
+Using a scripting engine is a powerful choice if your project needs to execute code that can be easily changed outside of the development cycle and when already deployed.

 Typical use cases are:
 - directory in your deployed application containing scripts for customizable business logic
 - editor in your application to edit (and persist) scripts

+If you believe that `Java` as a scripting language does not exactly fit your needs, consider

 ## Using JShell scripting engine in your projects